 Each virtual environment contains its own set of packages and dependencies, preventing potential conflicts between different package versions that might be required by different projects.
 This isolation reduces the risk of vulnerabilities caused by unexpected interactions between packages.

 When upgrading packages or dependencies, you can perform the upgrades within the virtual environment, limiting the potential impact of breaking changes or newly introduced vulnerabilities.
-This controlled approach enables you to thoroughly test the upgrades before deploying them to production environments.
+This controlled approach lets you thoroughly test the upgrades before deploying them to production environments.

-Using virtual environments ensures that all team members and deployment stages use the same package versions and configurations, reducing the likelihood of security issues arising due to inconsistencies between environments.
+Virtual environments ensure that all team members and deployment stages use the same package versions and configurations, reducing the likelihood of security issues arising from inconsistencies between environments.

 Virtual environments help maintain a clean and consistent runtime environment, making it easier to deploy your application securely.
 By packaging the virtual environment with your application, you can be sure that the correct dependencies and configurations are used in production.